 Enjoy a morning cruise on Tonle Sap Lake, visiting a local village and observing the way of life of these lake communities.
-In the high-water season (August to February), you will also visit Kampong Khleang, a unique village on stilts.
-In the low water season (March to July), you will visit Chong Kneas, a floating village.
+In the high-water season, you will also visit Kampong Khleang, a unique village on stilts.
+In the low water season, you will visit Chong Kneas, a floating village.